arnif/hall--v-n/README.md

 node soundScraper.js
 ```

 That should update the `soundFiles.json`.
-If there are any sounds you don't want to include just remove them from `soundFiles.json` file
+If there are any sounds you don't want to include just remove them from `soundFiles.json` file.